ZevZX/DBLegendsTier/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/ZevZX/DragonBallLegendsTierList/issues) if you want to contribute.
+Contributions, issues and feature requests are welcome.

 ## Data and Resources

-- Some render images are sourced from [DBLegends.net](https://dblegends.net/)
+- Most render images are sourced from [DBLegends.net](https://dblegends.net/)
 - The github repository [DBLegendsAPI](https://github.com/feijoes/DBlegendsAPI) was used to extract the initial character data from [DBZ Space](https://legends.dbz.space/)

-## Made by

-ZevZX